andrew henderson menu

 8. Alentejo

-Alentejo’s laidback charm has seen foreign creatives buy homes in the area.
-These include the famous French fashion designer Christian Louboutin, the Belgian architect Vincent Van Duysen, and the German artist Anselm Kiefer.
+Alentejo’s laid-back charm has attracted foreign creatives to buy homes in the area.
+These include the French fashion designer Christian Louboutin, Belgian architect Vincent Van Duysen and German artist Anselm Kiefer.

-HNWIs are drawn to the fact that you can reach Lisbon in just over an hour by car and Alentejo’s stunning hilltop towns, where you can sample some delicious yet underrated wines produced in the region.
+Expats who move there are drawn to the fact that Lisbon is just over an hour by car.
+They also go there for Alentejo’s stunning hilltop towns, where you can sample delicious yet underrated locally produced wines.

 7. Madeira

-Madeira is one of the two inhabited Madeira Islands, the other being Porto Santo.
+Madeira is one of two inhabited Islands, the other being Porto Santo.

 Like the Azores, the Madeira Islands are a North Atlantic Ocean archipelago.
-Major island industries include the production of the famous eponymous dessert wine and tourism.
-The capital Funchal is the 8th biggest city in Portugal, with a population of just over 100,000.
+Major island industries include tourism and the production of the famous eponymous dessert wine.
+The capital, Funchal, is the 8th biggest city in Portugal, with a population of just over 100,000.

-Madeira has become an area pinpointed by foreign investors looking to increase their luxury real estate portfolio.
-It joins the Algarve region, Lisbon, and Porto as the most popular areas. €377 million was spent on this market in 2022, with most buyers coming from North America, the UK, Germany, and France.
+Madeira has become attractive to foreign investors looking to grow their luxury real estate portfolio. €377 million was invested in Madeira’s property market in 2022, with most buyers coming from North America, the UK, Germany and France.

 6. Aveiro

 The 17th largest city in Portugal, Aveiro has a population of around 55,000.
-It is a striking settlement.
-There are several Art Nouveau buildings, and you can learn about their history at a specialist museum.
+It’s a striking place with canals, Art Nouveau buildings, a cathedral and museums.

 5. Braga

-The fourth biggest city in the country, Braga, is home to just over 120,000 inhabitants.
-It is located in northern Portugal with good rail and road connections to Porto.
-A royal city, Braga was the seat of the Portuguese court from 1093 to 1147.
+Braga, the fourth biggest city in the country, is home to just over 120,000 inhabitants.
+It’s located in northern Portugal with good rail and road connections to Porto.

-This northern city is crypto-friendly.
-In May 2022, a “historical milestone” was passed here.
-An apartment sold for 3 Bitcoin represented Portugal’s first-ever direct transaction.
+This northern city is also crypto-friendly.
+In May 2022, a historic milestone was reached there when an apartment was sold for three Bitcoins – Portugal’s first-ever 100% crypto transaction.

 4. Coimbra

-People still physically shop in Coimbra.
-Lola des Maias was established in 1931 and offers traditional tailored suits and designer clothing.
-A Camponeza is a gourmet market that doubles as a venue by night.
+Attractions include Lola des Maias, established in 1931, which offers traditional tailored suits and designer clothing and Camponeza, a gourmet market that doubles as a nighttime venue.

 3. Porto

-Porto is the country’s second‐largest city and is located on the banks of the Douro River estuary in northern Portugal.
+Porto, located on the banks of the Douro River estuary in northern Portugal, is the country’s second‐largest city, with an estimated 1.3 million residents.

-Portugal’s second-biggest city, just under 250,000 residents live in Porto.
-It is 175 miles (280 km) north of Lisbon.
-An international airport offers flights to and from a wide-ranging selection of destinations from Agadir to Zurich.
+It’s (280 km) north of Lisbon.
+An international airport offers flights to and from a wide-ranging selection of global destinations.

-Porto’s historic center is a UNESCO World Heritage Site.
-Stroll around the old town and you will quickly understand why it is one of the best cities to live in in Portugal.
-However, it is often overlooked by expats moving to a Portuguese base because of its northern location.
+Porto’s historic centre is a UNESCO World Heritage Site and a stroll around its old town will affirm why it is one of the best cities in Portugal.

-The great export of Porto is port.
-It is a regional drink that is only made in the Douro Valley in the same way that champagne is produced in the French area of the same name.
-This northern city has a rich culinary tradition that includes caldo verde, a winter warmer of a green soup.
+The great export of Porto, (port wine) is now a world-famous regional drink only made in the Douro Valley.
+This northern city has a rich culinary tradition that includes caldo verde, a green soup winter warmer.

 2. Lisbon

-Like Porto, Lisbon is a very safe city.
-It has attracted remote workers drawn to increasingly popular coworking hubs with high-speed Internet connections.
-With just over 515,000 inhabitants, Lisbon has twice the population of Porto.
+Like Porto, Lisbon is a safe city that attracts remote workers drawn to increasingly popular coworking hubs with high-speed internet connections.
+With a population estimate of at least 3 million, Lisbon has around twice the population of Porto.

-You’ll never tire of navigating the sunny streets of the beautiful city center in distinctive yellow cable cars.
-This historical Portuguese city remains a joy to explore as a local as much as a tourist.
-Public transport is inexpensive and efficient.
+You’ll never tire of navigating the sunny streets of Lisbon’s beautiful city centre with its distinctive yellow cable cars.

-Cascais is known as Lisbon on Sea, and this coastal town is a 25-minute train journey away from the capital.
-Geographically, it forms part of the Lisbon District and has plenty to discover with trendy beach cafés to while away the time.
-If you want to maintain a central Lisbon base where there is a more diverse population, there are nearby beaches.
+Cascais is known as Lisbon on Sea, and this coastal town is a 25-minute train journey from the capital.
+Geographically, it forms part of the Lisbon District and has plenty to offer, with trendy beach cafés where you can unwind and watch the world go by.

 1. Algarve